 Nestle launched Nescafe in 1938, a major step towards a tastier, higher-quality instant coffee.
 Like Camp Coffee, the attempt was to make a better instant coffee than the other brands.

-Nescafe quickly rose in popularity due to its flavor and aroma, which was vastly superior to the very first attempts at instant.
+Nescafe quickly rose in popularity due to its flavor and aroma, which was vastly superior to the very first attempts at instant coffee.
 Nescafe was so popular that it’s still in production today, a testament to the quality and flavor that Nestle creates with their instant coffee.

 What Kind of Beans are Used for Instant Coffee Today?